-As a result of the consummation of the Revlon Exchange Transactions, approximately \$133.8 principal amount of the 8 1/8% Senior Notes, approximately \$174.5 principal amount of the 9% Senior
+As a result of the consummation of the Revlon Exchange Transactions, approximately \$133.8 principal amount of the 81/8% Senior Notes, approximately \$174.5 principal amount of the 9% Senior

-Notes and approximately \$322.9 principal amount of the 8 5/8% Senior Subordinated Notes (collectively, the "Revlon Exchange Notes") were exchanged for an aggregate of approximately 224.1 million shares of Class A Common Stock, including such shares issued in exchange for accrued interest on the Revlon Exchange Notes.
-Such amount of Revlon Exchange Notes exchanged included approximately \$1.0 of the 9% Senior Notes and approximately \$286.7 of the 8 5/8% Senior Subordinated Notes tendered by MacAndrews & Forbes and other entities related to it; and approximately \$85.9 of the 9% Senior Notes, approximately \$77.8 of the 8 1/8% Senior Notes and approximately \$32.1 of the 8 5/8% Senior Subordinated Notes tendered by funds and accounts managed by Fidelity.
+Notes and approximately \$322.9 principal amount of the 85% Senior Subordinated Notes (collectively, the "Revlon Exchange Notes") were exchanged for an aggregate of approximately 224.1 million shares of Class A Common Stock, including such shares issued in exchange for accrued interest on the Revlon Exchange Notes.
+Such amount of Revlon Exchange Notes exchanged included approximately \$1.0 of the 9% Senior Notes and approximately \$286.7 of the 85% Senior Subordinated Notes tendered by MacAndrews & Forbes and other entities related to it; and approximately \$85.9 of the 9% Senior Notes, approximately \$77.8 of the 81% Senior Notes and approximately \$32.1 of the 85% Senior Subordinated Notes tendered by funds and accounts managed by Fidelity.

-MacAndrews & Forbes exchanged approximately \$109.7 of existing indebtedness (including principal and accrued interest) under the MacAndrews & Forbes \$100 million term loan (as hereinafter defined) for approximately 43.9 million shares of Class A Common Stock, approximately \$38.9 of existing indebtedness (including principal and accrued interest) under the 2004 MacAndrews & Forbes \$125 million term loan for approximately 15.6 million shares of Class A Common Stock and approximately \$24.10 indebtedness under certain subordinated promissory notes payable to MacAndrews & Forbes for approximately 7.2 million shares of Class A Common Stock and power approximately 7.2 million shares of stock for an aggregate of approximately 8.7 million shares of Class A Common Stock and converted all of its shares of Revlon, Inc.'s previously outstanding Series B preferred stock into 433,333 shares of Class A Common Stock.
+MacAndrews & Forbes exchanged approximately \$109.7 of existing indebtedness (including principal and accrued interest) under the MacAndrews & Forbes \$100 million term loan (as hereinafter defined) for approximately 43.9 million shares of Class A Common Stock, approximately \$38.9 of existing indebtedness (including principal and accrued interest) under the 2004 MacAndrews & Forbes \$125 million term loan for approximately 15.6 million shares of Class A Common Stock and approximately \$24.10f indebtedness under certain subordinated promissory notes payable to MacAndrews & Forbes for approximately 7.2 million shares of Class A Common Stock.
+REV Holdings exchanged all of Revlon, Inc.'s previously outstanding Series A preferred stock for an aggregate of approximately 8.7 million shares of Class A Common Stock and converted all of its shares of Revlon, Inc.'s previously outstanding Series B preferred stock into 433,333 shares of Class A Common Stock.